intrinio/intrinio-realtime-go-sdk/README.md

 ### Methods

-`var client Client = NewEquitiesClient(config, onTrade, onQuote)` - Creates an Intrinio Real-Time client for use with a real-time equity feed (DSIP).
+`var client Client = NewEquitiesClient(config, onTrade, onQuote)` - Creates an Intrinio Real-Time client for use with a real-time equity feed (DELAYED_SIP, NASDAQ_BASIC, IEX, CBOE_ONE).
 * **Parameter** `config`: Required.
 The configuration object necessary to set up the client.
 * **Parameter** `onTrade`: Required.
 The callback accepting `intrinio.EquityTrade` updates.
 * **Parameter** `onQuote`: Optional.
 The callback accepting `intrinio.EquityQuote` updates.
 If `onQuote` is `nil`, you will not receive quote (ask, bid) updates from the server.